 If you answered yes to these questions, then buying a home in Portland might be a good move for you in 2019 or 2020.

-As we head into the last quarter of 2019, Portland is still more of a sellers’ market, even though the market has cooled over recent months.
+As we head into the second quarter of 2020, Portland is still favoring sellers, even though the market has cooled over recent months.
 That’s because there’s a lot of housing demand, but not enough inventory to satisfy it.
 In other words, there are more buyers in the market than homes for sale.

-According to real estate research firm Zillow, Portland home prices are expected to decline 2.1% over the next 12 months.
-Zillow recently reported a 2.1% increase in prices for 2019.
+According to real estate research firm Zillow, Portland home prices are expected to increase 2.8% over the next 12 months.
+Zillow recently reported a 0.2% dip in prices over the last 12 months from March 2019 to March 2020.

 There is still a lot of competition among homebuyers in Portland, Oregon, even though the local market has slightly cooled.
 Still, there are things you can do to improve your chance for success.
 Here are some ways to tip the scales in your favor.